Halliburton-Landmark/gdp/doc/gdp-server-admin.md

 Mode 750 is just to allow users in the gdp group to be able to peek into the directory.
 This should be limited to people who are maintaining the GDP.
+They still won't be able to read the files unless you change the `swarm.gdplogd.gcl.mode` parameter to change the default file mode from 0600 to something more permissive.
+Note that the umask may modify this value.

 Adjust Administrative Parameters
 --------------------------------